shunxu/PYTHIA/minimization/README.md

 Run the JAR file, and at the same time indicate the input file:

-java	–jar	minimization.jar	the_input_file
+java	–jar	minimization.jar	<the_input_filename>.fsm

 If the user doesn’t indicate the input file path, nothing would happen.

-Then after minimization, in the same directory of the input file, the output file will be generated:	test_minimization.fsm
+Then after minimization, in the same directory of the input file, the output file will be generated:	<the_input_filename>_minimization.fsm